 Remember the perfectly clean white floor, and it seems bright, brand new, and glossy?
 Varnish does the same for your painting.
 Over time, this is a varnish that still makes your painting looks great, and colors – rich.

 To assure the right level of gloss, just mix matte and gloss finish or use directly gloss varnish.

 The matting agent is white and sometimes will leave a milky finish to your paintings.
 Make sure you mix it properly.

-Varnish creates a permanent enrichment to the colors.
+Varnish creates a permanent enrichment of the colors.
 Even if you’ve just finished your painting and it looks great, fresh, and bright, acrylics will dry and lose a bit of their gloss.

 You can use acrylic paint with more gloss like Winsor & Newton but only a varnish will make gloss and color saturation permanent.

-Many artist, especially who work in photorealistic technique, rediscovered the beauty of their paintings after varnishing.
+Many artists, especially those who work in photorealistic techniques, rediscovered the beauty of their paintings after varnishing.

 5 – Even and unified surface

 Every brand and paint has a different amount of binder and pigment in it.
 Some brands create low sheen or extreme sheen paint.

 The amount of water you add to dilute paint will also affect its sheen.